 The truth is that today, cyberattacks pose the biggest risk to your business continuity.
 Which is why you should approach disaster recovery planning from the perspective of data security.
 Otherwise, you may find your critical systems vulnerable, should they fall victim to a cyberattack.

-Let’s explore why a robust data security strategy and a reliable backup solution are critical to protecting your business from external digital threats.
+Let’s explore why a robust data security strategy and a reliable backup solution are critical to protecting your business from external digital threats and allowing you to maintain business continuity.

 Over the last several years, cybercrime has increased in both frequency and ferocity.
 There was a time when criminals primarily directed these attacks at large organizations and international enterprises.
 But now, any-sized business should be wary of digital threats.